A guide to Florida’s primary election

 U.S. SENATE

-Republican Gov. Rick Scott has a primary, but it's a foregone conclusion.
-Also on the ballot is Rocky De La Fuente, who is running for Senate in several states and hasn't had a visible campaign in Florida.
-Once the election is official, Scott will face Democratic Sen. Bill Nelson.
+Republican Gov. Rick Scott had a primary, but he overwhelmingly defeated Rocky De La Fuente, who was running for Senate in several states and hasn't had a visible campaign in Florida.
+Scott will face Democratic Sen. Bill Nelson in an expensive race that could decide control of the U.S. Senate.

 Comments